EyasuTeshome/shifttracker/interview-prep/update-behavioral-grid-based-on-feedback.md

 ### Using coach feedback to improve your behavioral grid

 We've repeatedly discussed the importance and value of good feedback, and you should now recognize how necessary feedback is to the revision process.
-Just as your code will periodically undergo code reviews and quality control as a software developer, your professional skills projects will also undergo project reviews.
+Just as your code will periodically undergo code reviews and quality control as a software developer, your professional skills projects like your behavioral grid, will also undergo reviews.
 You will now be expected to use this feedback to identify areas of improvement in your behavioral grid.

 Please review the helpful tips below to ensure that you gain the most value from the feedback you receive and that you're able to implement the feedback efficiently and correctly.